Joe Goode: Early career

-In December 1959, Goode traveled to Los Angeles, California, from Oklahoma and began to make his name in the burgeoning Los Angeles art scene.
-He embraced American Pop Art and became part of a group of young artists living and working in California.
-This group included notable artists such as Ken Price, Ed Kienholz, and Ronald Davis.
+In December 1959, Goode traveled to Los Angeles, California, and began to make his name in the Los Angeles art scene.
+He embraced American pop art.
+He became part of a group of young artists living and working in California; this group included notable artists, such as Ken Price, Ed Kienholz, and Ronald Davis.
+His first solo exhibitions was in 1962 at the Dilexi Gallery in Los Angeles.

-The American Pop scene had a fascination with modern consumer culture and utilized the subject matter in many of their works.
-Goode and his contemporaries were also interested in graphic images, like those being created at Gemini Ltd. (now Gemini G.E.L.), a company dedicated to collaborating with artists to produce prints, lithographs, and other graphic art.
+The American pop scene had a fascination with modern consumer culture and utilized the subject matter in many of their works.
+Goode and his contemporaries were also interested in graphic images, like those being created at Gemini Ltd. (now Gemini G.E.L.), an artists‘ printmaking workshop dedicated to collaborating with artists to produce artistic prints, lithographs, and other graphic art.
 During his early career, Goode worked alongside Gemini Ltd. to produce his own prints.
 Cloud and Self Portrait, both created in 1965, were the first two pieces he made at Gemini.
 In 1967, he completed the English still life series, a series of shifting glasses and spoons.